DavidMiles1925/water_alarm_clock/README.md

 ### About the Product

 This is a project in development to create an alarm clock that will spray you with water to help heavy sleepers get out of bed in the morning.
+It has undergone many transformations since its inception, but it continues to be fun and challenging project that pushes our team to try and learn new things.

 ---

 ### Inspiration

 This idea was conceived by Jonathan Hoffman, who has always thought outside of the box.
 He is a heavy sleeper, and wants something to get him moving quickly in the moring.
+I (David Miles) too the idea and ran with it.
+You can read more in our [bios](#project-credits) below about the roles we each play in the project if you're interested.

 ---